shelleywong/CSCI211-Course-Materials/Programs/program07.md

 1. determines if the tree is balanced
 2. returns the height of the tree<br>

 If at any point during the tree traversal you discover a subtree (pointed to by `cur_root`) is not balanced, return -1.
 Otherwise return the height of the largest sub-tree plus one.
-Here is the algorithm:
+Here is the basic algorithm:
 ```
-int BST::balanced(Node *cur_root)
+int BST::balanced(Node *cur_root):

-    if cur_root is NULL
+    If cur_root is NULL:
-        return 0;  // balanced but of height zero
+        Return 0  // tree is balanced (current subtree height is zero)

-    if either of my children's subtrees (those rooted at cur_root->m_left and cur_root->m_right) is NOT balanced
+    If either of my children's subtrees (those rooted at cur_root->m_left and cur_root->m_right) is NOT balanced:
-        return -1; // I'm not balanced
+        Return -1 // The entire tree is not balanced

-    else return the largest of my children's subtree plus one (plus one is because we must count cur_node in the height)
+    Else return the largest of my children's subtree plus one (plus one is because we must count cur_node in the height)
 ```

 ### rebalance command

+> Note: This rebalance method temporarily holds all of the tree values in a vector (in sorted order), removes all Nodes from the tree, then re-inserts the values from the vector back into the tree in an optimal order (so that the tree will be balanced).<br>

-Use the `depth-first-traversal` function used to print the tree to fill a vector with the elements in the tree.
+Use the `print` function to fill a vector with all elements of the tree (remember, your `print` should use a depth-first traversal).
 The elements will *automatically* be sorted from smallest to largest.<br>

 Delete all the Nodes in the tree.
 Set m_root to NULL.<br>

-Write a recursive insert function (`insert_from_vector()`) that will insert all the elements in the vector into the tree calling the regular `insert` function.<br>
+Write a recursive insert function (`insert_from_vector()`) that will insert all the elements in the vector into the tree calling the regular `insert()` function.<br>

-The algorithm works like this:
+The basic insert_from_vector algorithm works like this:
 ```
-insert the element in the middle of the vector
+Insert the element in the middle of the vector
-recursively insert the elements before that middle element
+Recursively insert the elements before that middle element
-recursively insert the elements after that middle element
+Recursively insert the elements after that middle element
 ```

-The argument to this function is always the complete vector of elements plus unique start and stop indexes for the range under consideration:
+The argument to this function is always the complete vector of elements plus unique start and stop indexes for the range under consideration, so that as you utilize this function, you recursively insert every element from the elements vector (from elements[start_index] to elements[end_index]):
 ```
-void BST::insert_from_vector(vector <string> &elements, int start_index, int end_index)
-{
-    // this call should recursively insert elements[start_index]..elements[end_index]
-    // on each recursive call, you send a different start_index and end_index to the recursive calls
+// On each recursive call, you send a different start_index and end_index to the recursive calls
+void BST::insert_from_vector(vector <string> &elements, int start_index, int end_index):

-    handle the base cases where the range is of size zero or one
+    Handle the base cases where the range is of size zero or one:
-        think carefully about what should happen in each of these cases
+        Think carefully about what should happen in each of these cases

-    figure out the index of the middle element:
+    Figure out the index of the middle element:
-        // if there are two possible middle indexes (e.g. middle of an array of 4 is 1 or 2) pick the smallest
+        // if there are two possible middle indexes (e.g. middle of an array of 4 is 1 or 2), pick the smallest
         int middle_index = ...

-    use your existing insert() to insert elements[middle_index];
+    Use your existing insert() to insert elements[middle_index]

-    recursively call insert_from_vector with middle_index+1 .. end_index
+    Recursively call insert_from_vector (range: middle_index + 1 .. end_index)
-    recursively call insert_from_vector with start_index .. middle_index - 1
+    Recursively call insert_from_vector (range: start_index .. middle_index - 1)
-}
 ```

 ## General Requirements